boldbi/bold-bi-docs/docs/embedded-bi/working-with-data-source/data-connectors/copper.md

 6. Set values for **Headers** section like below key-value pairs:

    ![Headers](/static/assets/embedded/working-with-datasource/data-connectors/images/Copper/Headers.png)
-7. In **Max Rows**, enter the maximum number of rows to be fetched from the FreshworkCRM data source.
-This value is used to fetch the data from FreshworkCRM data source via pagination.
+7. In **Max Rows**, enter the maximum number of rows to be fetched from the Freshworks CRM data source.
+This value is used to fetch the data from Freshworks CRM data source via pagination.
 8. Choose a time interval for **Refresh Settings** using the combo box, to trigger the Rest API request periodically to keep the data in sync with our dashboard.
 9. Select **JSON** data type in **Data Format** combo box.
 10. Choose **None** under **Authentication Type**.